Skip to content

 • Google OAuth Keys

-1. Clone the CCSync repository and switch to docker-prod branch.
+1. Clone the CCSync repository and switch to the docker-prod branch.

-2. Navigate to production directory by cd production
+2. Navigate to the production directory using the command: cd production.

 3. Create a file named .backend.env with the following attributes: